atyryshkina/algorithm-performance-analysis/README.md

 The Galaxy server has three different clusters with different hardware specifications.
 The hardware on which a job was run is recorded in the dataset.
 [I need to put hardware specs here. or a link to them]

-The CPUs are shared with other jobs running on the node, so the perfomance of jobs is affected by the server load at the time of execution.
+The CPUs are shared with other jobs running on the node, so the perfomance of jobs is effected by the server load at the time of execution.
 This attribute is not in the published dataset, but we began tracking it not long before writing this, and will publish those datasets when available.

 #### Distribution of the Data